Reducing Spatial and Temporal Dimensionality in the Multidimensional Caldeira-Leggett Model: Introduction

-The path integral \cite{feynman1948space,feynman1979path} plays a crucial role in the simulation of open quantum systems.
+The path integral \cite{feynman1948space,feynman1966quantum} plays a crucial role in the simulation of open quantum systems.
 It offers a classical-like picture of the quantum process.
 A variety of methods have been developed based on the path integral framework.
+Iterative path integral methods compute reduced dynamics by iteratively propagating the influence of environmental memory effects \cite{weiss2008iterative,segal2010numerically,simine2013path}.
 The quasi-adiabatic propagator path integral (QuAPI) \cite{makri1992improved} uses the influence functional developed by Feynman and Vernon \cite{feynman1963theory} for non-Markovian dynamics.
 Building upon QuAPI, many approaches have been proposed to improve simulation efficiency by reducing computational complexity or enhancing accuracy, including the iterative QuAPI method (i-QuAPI) \cite{makri1995numerical,makri1998quantum}, the blip decomposition of the path integral \cite{makri2014blip,makri2016blip}, the differential equation-based path integral method (DEBPI) \cite{wang2022differential}, and the kink sum method \cite{makri2024kink}.
 Recently, the small matrix path integral (SMatPI) \cite{makri2020small-dynamics,makri2020small-memory,makri2020small-length,wang2024tree} successfully addressed the high memory demands associated with the summation over numerous paths by compactly representing their contributions through small matrices.
 Although the starting points are different, SMatPI yields a formulation akin to the Nakajima-Zwanzig equation.

 Due to the large number of paths arising from the non-Markovian intrinsicality, a natural approach is the Monte Carlo methods.
 For example, the diagrammatic quantum Monte Carlo method (dQMC) uses diagrams to intuitively represent the coupling between the system and the bath \cite{prokof1998polaron,werner2009diagrammatic}.
 However, Monte Carlo methods often suffer from the numerical sign problem \cite{loh1990sign,cai2023numerical}.
 Different techniques, such as the application of bold lines \cite{prokof2007bold,prokof2008bold,chen2017inchworm,cai2020inchworm}, the inclusion-exclusion principle \cite{boag2018inclusion,yang2021inclusion}, and the combination of thin lines and bold lines \cite{cai2023bold}, have been developed to mitigate the numerical sign problem or accelerate the computation.